Tuning competition between charge order and superconductivity in the square-lattice $t$-$t'$-$J$ model: Introduction

-To address these questions, we examine the extended $t$-$J$ model using the unbiased DMRG calculation as the preliminary study.
-Since the direct DMRG simulation of the Hubbard model with EPC is seriously limited by system size, we consider the $t$-$J$ model with additional effective couplings following the large-$U$ and antiadiabatic limit (large phonon frequency limit).
+Since the direct DMRG simulation of the Hubbard model with EPC is seriously limited by system size, we consider the $t$-$J$ model with additional effective couplings following the large-$U$ and antiadiabatic limit, which for materials should be more relevant to the cuprates where large-frequency phonons play a major role in the EPC.
 To start from a robust CDW order, we choose the {\it six-leg} system with an established partially filled stripe phase.
 We study the quantum phases of the square-lattice $t$-$t'$-$J$ model with either a NN density attraction $V$, or a $J_{P}$ coupling that contributes a larger spin exchange and a repulsive density interaction.
 By tuning the NNN hopping $t' > 0$ and $V$ (or $J_P$) at fixed doping level $\delta=1/12$, we identify various quantum phases including the partially filled stripe, uniform SC, SC + CDW phases that have been reported in previous studies~\cite{Gong_PRL_2021}, as well as a filled stripe phase and a phase-separation-like regime.
 In the SC phases, we also find the enhanced SC pairing correlation with increased $V$ or $J_P$.
 Nonetheless, in the presence of $V$ or $J_P$, the partially filled stripe order appears to be robust until a transition to the phase separation or filled stripe, suggesting that the additional density attraction and spin interaction may be not important to stabilize SC in the $t$-$t'$-$J$ model.
 On the other hand, the phase diagrams in Fig.~\ref{Pha_Dia} unveil that the increased $t' > 0$ can drive the system from phase separation or filled stripe to SC phase as well, demonstrating its crucial role for the emergence of SC.
 Given the existed hole binding in the stripe phases~\cite{lu2023sign,White_PNAS_2021}, our results suggest that even though these additional $V$ and $J_P$ couplings may strengthen binding energy~\cite{Poilblanc_PRB_1993,Rommer_PRB_2000,Zhu_SR_2014,Cheng_PRB_2024}, they appear to be less efficient to enhance phase coherence.
-In the Summary, we compare the results of this effective $t$-$J$ type model with the recent results of the original model, which implies the importance of phonon frequency.
+In the Summary, we compare the results of this effective $t$-$J$ type model with the recent results of the Hubbard-SSH model, which implies the importance of phonon frequency.

 The paper is organized as follow.
 In Sec.~\ref{sec:Model}, we introduce the effective Holstein and SSH EPC Hamiltonians in the antiadiabatic and large-$U$ limit, as well as the detail of DMRG calculation.
 In Sec.~\ref{sec:Results}, we present the numerical results, and the last section Sec.~\ref{sec:Summary} is devoted to the summary and discussion.